 Rather than trying to run away from unpleasant experiences, you take them head-on.
 Accept them without trying to change them or pushing them away.
 Acceptance is not the goal of ACT.
 It is a method of encouraging actions that will lead to positive change.

 This sounds complicated.
-This simply means that what all we do as an individual when we react to our thoughts and feelings.
+This simply means that what we do as an individual when we react to our thoughts and feelings.
 The fog is there right in front of our eyes and we are not able to see our next action.
 We defuse our negative experiences with our actions.
-It paralyzes us from taking any action and we are not able to see things clearly.
+It paralyzes us from taking any action and we are not able to see things.
 Diffusion does not mean that we avoid the feeling, but rather we are with the feeling. we don’t ignore them but we are along with them and still take the action that is required.
 It also doesn’t mean changing thoughts or disputing them.

 Being in the Present.

 That says it all.
 You must have read the power of now & this and that.
 Being in the present moment is the new throwaway line.
-ACT defines Being in the present moment as not just being or coming at the moment but rather not to try to predict or change the experience.
+ACT defines Being in the present moment as not just being or coming at the moment but rather not trying to predict or change the experience.
 It is very easy to be in the present moment when we are happy.

 However, it is very difficult when our emotions are completely negative or something which we don’t want to experience.
 That is what getting back into where you are or in the present moment is challenging.
 It can be done with certain exercises of ACT.